 Australians of the Year inspire us through their achievements and challenge us to make our own contribution to creating a better Australia.

 To see the 2020 national finalists, visit the Australian of the Year website.

 Tour of Honour

 Since 2010, NSW has supported a ‘Tour of Honour’ for NSW or national recipients of the Australian of the Year award.
-The tour brings recipients of the nation’s most respected honour with school students and community members around NSW and provides an opportunity to promote the Australian of the Year Awards program.
+The tour brings recipients of the nation’s most respected honour to school students and community members around NSW, and provides an opportunity to promote the Australian of the Year Awards program.

-The 2016 Tour of Honour took NSW recipients Elizabeth Broderick (Australian of the Year), Professor Gordian Fulde (Senior), Melissa Abu-Gazaleh (Young) and Dr Catherine Keenan (Local Hero) to the North Coast of NSW for three days.
+The 2016 Tour of Honour took NSW recipients Elizabeth Broderick (NSW Australian of the Year), Professor Gordian Fulde (Senior), Melissa Abu-Gazaleh (Young) and Dr Catherine Keenan (Local Hero) to the North Coast of NSW for three days.
 A videographer travelled with the team to capture the experience.